arsys-internet/terraform-provider-arsys-baremetal/docs/data-sources/firewallPolicy.md

 page_title: "Arsys Baremetal: Firewall Policy Data Sources"
 sidebar_current: "docs-datasource-firewallPolicy"
 description: |-
-  Get information on a Arsys Baremetal Firewall Policy
+  Get information about Firewall Policies in Arsys Baremetal
 ---

 # arsys-baremetal\_firewall_policies

 The **Firewall policies data source** can be used to search and return all existing firewall policies.
-Also, can be used to search for and return an existing firewall policy.
+Also, it can be used to search for and return an existing firewall policy.
-You can provide a string for the id parameter which will be compared with created firewall policy.
+You can provide a string for the id parameter which will be compared with the created firewall policy.
 If a single match is found, it will be returned.
-If it is not found an error will be returned.
+If it is not found, an error will be returned.

 ## Example Usage